knutwurst/Marlin-2-0-x-Anycubic-Kossel-Linear-Plus/README.md

 * Save and try the paper test again to verify your height.
 * `Configuration > Store Settings`
 * `Motion > Unified Bed Leveling (UBL) > Step By Step Bed Leveling`

+# Download

+You can download binary releases from the releases page, which can be found here: https://github.com/knutwurst/Marlin-2-0-x-Anycubic-Kossel-Linear-Plus/releases.
+Of course you can also build the firmware by yourself using PlatformIO or Arduino IDE.

+-> `Kossel_Plus_2053.hex` is for the unmodified original Anycubic Kossel Linear Plus.

+-> `Kossel_Plus_2053_TMC.hex` has optimisations and also inverted outputs for TMC2100 and TMC2208 Stepper drivers.

+-> `Kossel_Plus_2053_Graphic_LCD.hex` is used, when you changed your LCD from the original 2004-Style to a 12864 Full Graphic Smart Controller.

+-> `Kossel_Plus_2053_TMC_Graphic_LCD.hex` is used if you have everything.
+New 12864 Full Graphic Smart Controller and also quiet TMC Stepper Drivers.